juhdanad/integer-partition-boltzmann/README.md

 This package treats integer partitions as set partitions, so for example the integer partition 4=2+2 means that we had an input set of size 4, and we took a partition of that: two subsets, each having size 2.

 The [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) is a probability distribution used in statistical physics.
 It assigns a probability to each state based on its energy.
 This package assumes that the energy of a partition is the sum of the subsets' energies, and that a subset's energy only depends on its size.
-Then we have some E_i energy values, where i is the subset size.
-In the Boltzmann distribution we also have a temperature parameter beta.
+Then we have some `E_i` energy values, where i is the subset size.
+In the Boltzmann distribution we also have a temperature parameter `beta`.
 The probability of a partition is then proportional to `exp(-beta*E)`, where `E` is the energy of the partition.

 ## Weights

-We can unify the `E_i` and beta constants.
+We can unify the `E_i` and `beta` constants.
 To do that, we introduce the weights: `w_i=exp(-beta*E_i)`.
 Then the probability of a partition is proportional to the product of the weights of its addends.

 `w_1` should always be positive, to avoid division by zero.

 ## Usage

-Wirst you gave to create a calculator object.
+First you have to create a calculator object.
 `import integer_partition_boltzmann`
  * `integer_partition_boltzmann.calculator.for_sympy()` returns a calculator object that you can use for symbolic calculations.
  * `integer_partition_boltzmann.calculator.for_numba()` returns a calculator object that contains functions compiled by the numba library.